 Methanol (a.k.a.
 Methyl Alcohol, Wood Alcohol) is a colorless liquid at ambient temperatures with a mild, characteristic alcohol odor and is one of the most important chemical raw materials.
 Methanol was originally called wood alcohol because it was first obtained from the destructive distillation of wood.
 Currently, more than 95% of commercial methanol is synthetically produced from synthesis gas, or syngas, which is a mixture of hydrogen and carbon monoxide.

-Intratec offers professional, easy-to-understand reports examining Methanol production.
+Intratec offers professional, easy-to-understand reports examining Methanol production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (Q2 2019).
+All reports are based on the most recent economic data available (Q4 2022).